Academic & Course Resources

 Many schools require the GRE and/or the subject GRE for admission into graduate school.
 Both tests are administered by the Educational Testing Service (ETS).

 You can find dates and locations of tests at: Physics GRE dates

-Not all universities require the Physics GRE.
-Here is a document which provides information on Physics GRE requirements for US/Canadian Astronomy and Physics Programs.
+Not all universities require the GRE or Physics GRE.
+Here is a document which provides information on the GRE and/or Physics GRE requirements for US/Canadian Astronomy and Physics Programs.
 While this list is curated by physicists and astronomers, the PGRE requirements can change so please refer to individual departments’ grad school webpages to confirm this information.

 Fellowships and Scholarships for Graduate School

-There are a number of federal fellowships you can apply for in your final year of undergraduate studies or during graduate school.
+There are a number of federal fellowships you can apply for in your final year of undergraduate studies or during graduate school, for example the NSF Graduate Research Fellowship.
 For information on US Federal Fellowships for Graduate School, please refer to this page.